 It’s hard, then, to think that this begins even when they are small.
 But what sometimes seems funny and cute (full disclosure, I’ve often laughed at kids’ bad behavior—on the inside), can quickly turn into obnoxiously bad behavior.
 Because we know even GR8 parents need tips every once in a while, here are six behavior problems that may seem small at first but shouldn’t be ignored.

-Interrupting When You Are Talking
+Interrupting You When You Are Having a Conversation

 As a result, they often think they are entitled to other people’s attention and won’t be able to handle the frustration if they have to wait their turn to talk to someone.
 Better to handle this issue as soon as you notice it, to avoid a possible public temper tantrum.